Thomas Blamey: Western Front

 After the Australian forces moved to the Western Front in 1916, Blamey returned to the 1st Division as GSO1 on 10 July.
 At the Battle of Pozières, he developed the plan of attack which captured the town, for which he received another mention in despatches, and was awarded the Distinguished Service Order in the 1917 New Year Honours.

-He was considered as a possible brigade commander, but he had never commanded a battalion, which was usually regarded as a prerequisite for brigade command.
+He was considered a possible brigade commander, but he had never commanded a battalion, which was usually regarded as a prerequisite for brigade command.
 He was therefore appointed to command the 2nd Infantry Battalion on 3 December 1916.
 On 28 December, Blamey, as senior ranking battalion commander, took over as acting commander of the 1st Infantry Brigade.
 On 9 January 1917, he went on leave, handing over command to Lieutenant Colonel Iven Mackay.
 However, when General Headquarters (GHQ) BEF found out about this use of a staff college graduate, it reminded I ANZAC Corps that "it is inadvisable to release such officers for command of battalions unless they have proved to be unequal to their duties on staff".

 Blamey therefore returned to 1st Division Headquarters.
-Lieutenant General Sir William Birdwood did, however, promote Blamey to full colonel, backdated to 1 December 1916, thereby making him technically senior to a number of recently promoted brigadier generals, that rank being only held temporarily.
+Lieutenant General Sir William Birdwood did, however, promote Blamey to full colonel, backdated to 1 December 1916, thereby making him technically senior to several recently promoted brigadier generals, that rank being only held temporarily.
 His division commander, Major General H. B. Walker, had Blamey mentioned in despatches for this period of battalion and brigade command, although the battalion had spent most of the time out of the line and there had been no significant engagements.
 Blamey was also acting commander of the 2nd Brigade during a rest period from 27 August to 4 September 1917.

-On 8 September he was hospitalised with vomiting and coughing.
+On 8 September, he was hospitalised with vomiting and coughing.
 He was sent to England where he was admitted to the 3rd London General Hospital for treatment for debilitating psoriasis on 22 September, and did not return to duty until 8 November 1917, by which time he had been promoted to brevet lieutenant-colonel on 24 September.
 He was made a Companion of St Michael and St George in the 1918 New Year's list, and received another mention in despatches in May 1918.